 Slip, Trip & Fall

-Determination of slip and trip causation, by in depth understanding and analysis of the interface between, walking surface and shoe sole composition and individual gait.
+Determination of slip and trip causation, by in depth understanding and analysis of the interface between the walking surface, shoe/sole composition and individual gait.
 Calculation of the forces experienced in these dynamic events and the likely hood of resultant injuries are at the forefront of our analysis.

-Detailed analysis of industrial incidents and accidents is achieved by leveraging previous experience in a vast number of industrial settings, construction, transportation, services and electrical.
+Detailed analysis of industrial incidents and accidents is achieved by leveraging previous experience in a vast number of industrial settings including construction, transportation, services, and electrical.
 Incorporation of workplace standards and required safety equipment in this analysis provides a thorough understanding of incident and injury causation.

 Marine & Aquatics

 Recreational use of swimming pools and marine equipment can often result in injury.
 Evaluation of biomechanics in these incidents while incorporating fluid dynamics provides an understanding of the mechanism of injury in diving incidents, swimming and ship/boating accidents.